byteben/Win32App-Migration-Tool/README.md

 Specify the Site Server to connect to

 **.Parameter ExportLogo**
-When passed, the Application logo is decoded from base64 and saved to the Logos folder
+When passed, the Application logo is decoded from base64 and saved to the "Logos" folder

+**.Parameter DownloadContent**
+When passed, the source content will be download to the local "Content" folder

 **.Parameter WorkingFolder**
 This is the working folder for the Win32AppMigration Tool.
 Care should be given when specifying the working folder because downloaded content can increase the working folder size considerably.
 The Following folders are created in this directory:-